First Hand, Fun and Learning Experiences for Your Child Call us now!

 • Uses language to create and sustain plots during play.

-• Uses elaborate themes, ideas, details during play.
+• Uses elaborate themes, ideas, and details during play

 REMINDER